hilbix/mc/README.md

-*Not really helpful for others yet*
+*Not really helpful for others yet, as this is not yet complete*

 # MCbuild